amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

    </ParameterList>

-Mesh From File
+Read Mesh File
 ==============

-Meshes can be pre-generated in a multitude of ways, then written to Exodus II file format, and loaded in ATS.
+Meshes can be pre-generated in a multitude of ways, then written to file, and loaded in ATS.

-Specified by `"mesh type`" of `"read mesh file`".

-``[mesh-type-read-mesh-file-spec]``

-* `"file`" ``[string]`` name of pre-generated mesh file.
 Note that in the case of an Exodus II mesh file, the suffix of the serial mesh file must be .exo and the suffix of the parallel mesh file must be .par.
 When running in serial the code will read this the indicated file directly.
 When running in parallel with a prepartitioned mesh, the suffix is .par and the code will instead read the partitioned files that have been generated with a Nemesis tool and named as filename.par.N.r where N is the number of processors and r is the rank.
 When running in parallel and the suffix is .exo, the code will partition automatically the serial file.

+Specified by `"mesh type`" of `"read mesh file`".

+.. _mesh-type-read-mesh-file-spec:
+.. admonition:: mesh-type-read-mesh-file-spec

+    * `"file`" ``[string]`` filename of a pre-generated mesh file
-* `"format`" ``[string]`` format of pre-generated mesh file (`"MSTK`" or `"Exodus II`")
+    * `"format`" ``[string]`` format of pre-generated mesh file.
+One of:

+      - `"MSTK`"
+      - `"Exodus II`"

 Example: